 - b.
-(Optional) Explore the histograms of other input variables. - c.
-Close the Variables Reg window. - In the Properties Panel, scroll down to view the Train properties.
-Click on the model selection Selection Model, and select Stepwise from the drop-down menu that appears.
+(Optional) You can explore the histograms of other input variables. - c.
+Close the Variables Reg window. - 5.
+In the Properties Panel, scroll down to view the Train properties.
+Click on the Selection Model property in the Model Selection subgroup, and select Stepwise from the drop-down menu that appears.
 This specification causes SAS Enterprise Miner to use stepwise variable selection to build the logistic regression model. - Note: The Regression node automatically performs logistic regression if the target variable is a class variable that takes one of two values.
 If the target variable is a continuous variable, then the Regression node performs linear regression. - 6.
 In the Diagram Workspace, right-click the Regression node, and select Run from the resulting menu.
 Click Yes in the confirmation window that opens. - 7.
 In the window that appears when processing completes, click Results.
-The Results window opens. - 8.
+The Results window appears. - 8.
 Maximize the Output window.
 This window details the variable selection process.
-Lines 1711-1727 list a summary of the steps that were taken.
-Line 1732 lists the variables that are in the final model.
+Lines 402-423 list a summary of the steps that were taken.